miguelocana/squadmakers-reto-back/README.md

 ```bash
 docker compose up --build
 ```
-3. Access the web application by visiting http://localhost:8000/swagger/ in your web browser.

 The Docker container will automatically set up the environment and dependencies for the project.
 Any changes to the code will be reflected in the running container immediately.

+## Swagger UI
+You're all set up to access to the API documentation by visiting http://localhost:8000/swagger/ in your web browser.
+Additionally, you'll find a `swagger.yaml` file in the root directory of the project.
 ## Tests
+Tests are implemented using [pytest](https://docs.pytest.org/en/stable/).
 To run the tests, run this command:
 ```bash
 docker compose run test
 ```
 You'll see the test results in the terminal.

-# Conclusion
-That's it!
-You now know how to set up and run this Django project manually or using Docker.
-Enjoy!